Overview

 The Singular Santiago

 Step into the decadent lounge bar at The Singular, which doubles as reception, and you find yourself in a faultlessly stylish world that blends the classic and the contemporary, with the rooftop infinity pool being the crowning touch of luxury.
-The 62 rooms at this design-driven hotel come in three categories: snug Patio rooms, Classic rooms with touches of Asian influence, and the ultra-spacious Singular rooms and Singular Suites.
+The 62 rooms at this design-driven hotel come in three categories: snug Patio rooms, Classic rooms with touches of Asian influence, and ultra-spacious Singular rooms and Singular Suites.
 Expect a neutral color scheme here, with fine fabrics, large windows, and an emphasis on creature comforts.
-These include king-sized beds and iPod docking stations compatible with both British and U.S. AC power sockets.
+These include king-sized beds and iPod docking stations compatible with both British and US AC power sockets.
 The suite comes equipped with not one but two marble-paneled bathrooms, both with large tubs.

 Hotel Magnolia

-The first urban-design hotel in Santiago's historic downtown area, the Magnolia is a seamless blend of old and new, combining a 1920s neo-Gothic facade, marble staircases and antique armoires with chequered black-and-white marble floors, steel-and-wire walkways, and ultra-modern light fixtures.
+The first urban-design hotel in Santiago's historic downtown area, the Magnolia is a seamless blend of old and new, combining a 1920s neo-Gothic facade, marble staircases, and antique armoires with chequered black-and-white marble floors, steel-and-wire walkways, and ultra-modern light fixtures.
 It's the former home of the daughter of one of Chile's most prominent politicians and features a beautiful library and a rooftop bar overlooking Santa Lucia Hill.

 The Aubrey

 The location—at the northeast corner of Barrio Bellavista—is a winner.
-The Aubrey is a couple of blocks away from two major attractions: the 1925 funicular that runs steeply to the top of San Cristobal hill, where you can connect to the cable car for tremendous views of the metropolis below; and La Chascona, the quirky former residence of Chile's beloved Nobel laureate poet, Pablo Neruda.
+The Aubrey is a couple of blocks away from two major attractions: the 1925 funicular that runs steeply to the top of San Cristóbal hill, where you can connect to the cable car for tremendous views of the metropolis below, and La Chascona, the quirky former residence of Chile's beloved Nobel laureate poet, Pablo Neruda.
 Formerly the city's red light district, Bellavista is now Santiago's bohemian enclave, with a vibrant nightlife, numerous boutiques, and avant-garde galleries.
-And if you wish to explore further afield, the nearest metro stop is just a few blocks south of the hotel.
+And if you wish to explore farther afield, the nearest metro stop is just a few blocks south of the hotel.

 Hotel Ismael 312